Instant overview

 Here are the best variables to change the way your workouts affect your body!

-Changing tempo within exercises is a great way to suprise your body with more load as it will change the amount of time under tension.
+Changing tempo within exercises is a great way to surprise your body with more load, as it will change the total time under tension.

 This is extremely important as this can determine how much load the muscles have to deal with during an exercise, and that determines how effective the movement is.